Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 09-27-22 - Concurrency Cont..md

 ![ULT](/img/ULT.png)

+**Note:** When a *process* is preempted by something like an internal clock that does not mean it is now *blocked*, it may be ready to run.

 Notice in (b) the process is blocked.
 This is because a thread cannot it self commit IO tasks.
 It does IO tasks by using a library.
 Therefore the kernel sets the process's state to blocked when one of its threads calls for IO.

 After the IO is done, **B** shifts back to complete and thus is *ready* to run on the CPU.
 The states of the threads are the same.